Ricardojnf33/Ricardojnf33/README.md

 ## 👋 Hi, My name is Ricardo and I'm a Data Scientist Jr.!

 I am currently in my postgraduate studies in data analysis and engineering and developing machine learning projects in Data Science.
 Able to critically analyze graphs, patterns, extract insights from data and write work reports in English.
-.
-I'm part of a community of data Scientists called "Comunidade-DS". where I'm currently learning the mechanisms in how to take insights out of data and solve real business problems, doing CRISP-DM methodology
+I'm part of a community of data Scientists called "Comunidade-DS". where I'm currently learning the mechanisms in how to take insights out of data and solve real business problems, doing CRISP-DM methodology.

 Skills: